bubbleboy14/cantools/README.md

 NB: it may be necessary to specify --cantools_path.
 Normally, this is derived from the __file__ property (the location of the ctinit script, init.py).
-However, if the package lives in your Python dist-packages (as with 'easy_install', as well as 'setup.py install'), it does not contain the client-side files necessary for an end-to-end web application, and these files therefore cannot be symlinked into your new project.
+However, if the package lives in your Python dist-packages (as with 'easy_install', as well as 'setup.py install', and now even 'pip3 install'), it does not contain the client-side files necessary for an end-to-end web application, and these files therefore cannot be symlinked into your new project.
 In these cases, indicate --cantools_path (the path to the cloned cantools repository on your computer), and everything should work fine.

-Generally speaking, one should clone the cantools github repository, 'setup.py install' it (for the 'ct' commands), and then run 'setup.py develop', which will point 'cantools' at your cloned cantools repo and keep the package up to date as you periodically 'git pull' the latest version.
+Generally speaking, one should clone the cantools github repository, 'setup.py install' it (for the 'ct' commands), and then run 'setup.py develop' - actually now instead of setup.py anything, just use pip3 install -e - which will point 'cantools' at your cloned cantools repo and keep the package up to date as you periodically 'git pull' the latest version.
 Similarly, plugins should be kept in 'develop' mode, as they also will generally have non-python files of consequence.

 In most cases, the developer won't have to pay much attention to this stuff, because initializing or refreshing a project will automatically install any necessary plugins